fondemen/vagrant-kubernetes/README.md

 Default is 3.

 #### MEM
-The memory used by each worker VM (in MB)
+The memory used by each node (in MB)
-Default is 2048.
+Default is 1536.

 #### CPU
-The number of CPUs for worker nodes
-Default is 1.

-#### MASTER_MEM
-The memory used by the master VM (in MB)
-Default is 2048.

-#### MASTER_CPU
-The number of CPUs for the master node
+The number of CPUs for nodes.
+Minimum is 2.
 Default is 2.

 #### PUBLIC_ROOT_KEY